pekkis/kobrocms/README.md

-# KobroCMS 1.0.0
+# KobroCMS 1.1.0, revived in 2025

 ## Blast from the future

 Hey reader, this is Pekkis from the future (2025).

-When somebody advertised a gamified security training, based in OWASP top 10, and utilizing a very badly written app, I just **had to** revive KobroCMS.
+When somebody at our work advertised some internal gamified security training, based in OWASP top 10, and utilizing a very badly written app, I just **had to** revive KobroCMS to be runnable.
+Nostalgy is strong in me!

 Much of the material (all the deep documentation about the known security issues) has been lost to time.
-I'll try to find it from somewhere, but I am not hopeful.
+I'll try to find that stuff from somewhere, but I am not hopeful.

 ## Credits